Standardized Cumulants of Flow Harmonic Fluctuations: 2D Standardized Cumulants from Correlation Functions

+For $n=3$, all the nonzero cumulants are coming from the event-by-event fluctuations and $\hat{\E}_{10}$ is zero due to the symmetry.
+As we observed in Fig.~\ref{cumulantCompare}(b), we expect the leading term of $c_3\{2k\}$ to be $\hat{\E}_{pq}$ with $p+q=2k$.
+Let us note that although $\hat{\E}_{pq}$ with $p+q=2k$ has the main contribution to $c_3\{2k\}$, it does not seriously affect the deviation of the distribution from Gaussianity.

-Unlike the $\ve_2$ distribution case, for $\ve_3$ the distribution is rotationally symmetric in $(\ve_{3,x}$-$\ve_{3,y})$ plane (see Fig.\ref{EllipticPowerFit}(b) and Eq.\eqref{powerDist}).
-As a result, $\ve_3$ distribution is not skewed, however, it can have a non-zero kurtosis in the radial direction.
-In what follows, we calculate a number of non-zero cumulants, including kurtosis, in the radial direction.
+Additionally, unlike the $\ve_2$ distribution case, for $\ve_3$ the distribution is rotationally symmetric in the $(\ve_{3,x}$-$\ve_{3,y})$ plane (see Fig.~\ref{EllipticPowerFit}(b) and Eq.\eqref{powerDist}).
+As a result, $\ve_3$ distribution is not skewed, however, it can have a nonzero kurtosis in the radial direction.
+In $n=3$, we calculate a number of nonzero cumulants, including kurtosis, in the radial direction.

-Considering \eqref{cnExpansion} for $c_3\{2k\}$ expansion and the previously mentioned properties of $\E_{pq}^{(3)}$ for Elliptic-Power distribution, one finds \bea \K_2&\equiv& \frac{c_3\{2\}}{\alpha_2^2 }= \E_{20}+\E_{02}, \\ \K_4&\equiv&\frac{c_3\{4\}}{\alpha_2^4 }=\E_{40}+2\E_{22}+\E_{04}, \\ \K_6&\equiv&\frac{c_3\{6\}}{\alpha_2^6 }=\E_{60}+3\E_{42}+3\E_{24}+\E_{06}. \eea Note that the relations \eqref{k2}-\eqref{k6} are exact, by this we mean that we have not used any truncation when deriving them.
-However, for distributions obtained from more realistic models (e.g. MC-Glauber), the above relations are truncations of expansion \eqref{cnExpansion} and so approximately true.
+Considering \eqref{cnExpansion} for $c_3\{2k\}$ expansion and the previously mentioned properties of $\E_{pq}^{(3)}$ for elliptic-power distribution, one finds \bea \K_2&\equiv& \frac{c_3\{2\}}{\chi_2^2 }= \E_{20}+\E_{02}, \\ \K_4&\equiv&\frac{c_3\{4\}}{\chi_2^4 }=\E_{40}+2\E_{22}+\E_{04}, \\ \K_6&\equiv&\frac{c_3\{6\}}{\chi_2^6 }=\E_{60}+3\E_{42}+3\E_{24}+\E_{06}. \eea Note that the relations \eqref{k2}$-$\eqref{k6} are exact, by this we mean that we have not used any truncation when deriving them.
+However, for distributions obtained from more realistic models (e.g., MC-Glauber), the above relations are truncations of expansion \eqref{cnExpansion} and so approximately true.